youyanggu/covid19_projections/projections/README.md

+# Projections Data

+Here, you will find all of our projections based on the date the projectoins were generated.
+Under each date directory, you will find a .csv file for each individual state/region/country.
+You can also look under our `combined` directory to see all of our daily projections combined in a single file.

+# Evaluation

 When evaluating our projections, please keep in mind the following notes and update log:

 * Our estimates from early April do not incorporate reopenings and probable deaths, two factors that significantly increases the estimates.
 Furthermore, our early April projections only go through June.